galanodel2010/ee462/Project_2/evaluation.md

 **Part-A Preliminary Design**

 - Enough theoretical background is presented to choose the DC-link filter elements.
+(4pts)
+- Enough results are given to prove that 1% ripple condition is satisfied.
 (3pts)
-- Enough results are given to prove that 1% ripple condition is satisfied.
-(2pts)
 - The switching frequency is chosen properly and the chosen value is reasonable.
 (3pts)

 **Part B: Modeling and Simulation**

 - The designed PWM system is capable of applying four-quadrant operation, and these modes are clearly demonstrated (both with simulation results and with theoretical information).
-(3pts)
+(4pts)
 - The system successfully driven with 0.6 duty cycle (with constant DC voltage), and the required waveforms are presented.
 (3pts)
 - The system is combined with the diode-rectifier, and the change in drive characteristics is well presented with enough comments.
-(3pts)
+(4pts)

 **Part C: Open Loop Control**

 - Forward Motoring at Rated Speed:
     - Required duty cycle for rated speed is calculated correctly.
-(2pts)
+(3pts)
     - The required plots are presented with additional comments.
 (3pts)

 - Rated Speed to Half Speed Step Response:
     - Required duty cycle for 0.5 rated speed is calculated correctly.
-(2pts)
+(3pts)
     - Change in the DC-link voltage and the direction of the power flow during transient is presented.
 (3pts)
     - Comments on the operation mode during the transient.
 (3pts)

 **Part D: Dynamic Braking**

 - Braking is applied to the motor when it is running at the steady-state speed and the required plots are presented with additional comments.
 (3pts)
 - The methodology of choosing the braking resistor is presented.
-(2pts)
+(3pts)
 - The braking chopper circuit is implemented.
-(2pts)
+(3pts)

 **Part E: Closed Loop Control**

 - Some background information about PID controllers are presented.
-(2pts)
+(3pts)
 - Current controller is implemented, and the acceleration transient is presented with required plots.
 (3pts)
 - Information about the selection of PID controller gains is presented.
-(2pts)
+(3pts)
 - Hysteresis current controller is presented with required plots.
 (3pts)
 - Two methods are compared listing the advantages and disadvantages of each system.
 (3pts)

-**Part D: Dynamic Braking**

-**Part-1**
-- Analysis and results (3pts)
-- Comments (10 pts)
-    - General comments on the the operation
-    - How does the speed and the torque of the motor changes?
-    - What is the effect of the inertia on the acceleration.
-Propose a method to determine the mechanical time constant and electrical time constant.
-    - Comment on the difference of motor speed and load speed.
-What is the effect of the shaft stiffness in the transient response of the model?
-    - How does the efficiency changes with speed, Why?

-**Part-2**
-- Analysis and results (3pts)
-- Comments (10 pts)
-    - General comments on the the operation
-    - How does the speed and the torque of the motor changes?
-    - Comment on the direction of power, and mode of operation.
-What kind of practical issues you will face in the practical implementation of this?
-    - What can you do to implement this kind of operation, if you only have a uni-directional power supply?

-**Part-3**
-- Analysis and results (3pts)
-- Comments (10 pts)
-    - General comments on the the operation
-    - Comment on the time it takes to accelerate with the results you obtained in Part-1.
-    - Roughly estimate and compare the energy dissipated (in Joules) in the armature resistance(Ra) in Part-1 and Part-3 during the acceleration period.
-Comment on the effect of these two starting methods on the temperature rise of the motor.
-    - Propose a method for soft-starting the motor practically, if you didn't have an ideal controllable voltage source.

-**Model Quality**: (5pts)

-Your model files will be evaluated in the following ways:

-- Model filenames are proper and self-explanatory (2 pts)
-- Blocks in the model are [neatly arranged](http://blogs.mathworks.com/pick/2014/04/25/clean-up-your-simulink-model/) and all signals are labeled for easy debugging (3pts)
+**Part F: Speed Controller**

+- Speed controller is implemented with some background information.
+(3pts)
+- The system accelerated from standstill to rated speed and the plots are given to prove the operation with enough comments.
+(2pts)
+- The system is accelerated and decelerated with within the maximum limits defined.
+(2pts)
+- Jerk limitation is implemented in the control loop.
+(2pts)

+**Part G: Component Selection**

+- Reasonings for choosing the suitable power electronics is presented.
+(2pts)
+- Commercially available components are investigated and a proper device is chosen for the transistors and the reasons behind the choice are explained.
+(2pts)
+ - Commercially available components are investigated and a proper device is chosen for the rectifying diodes and the reasons behind the choice is explained.
+(2pts)